-RE: REQUEST PERTAINING TO ELECTRONIC SURVEILLANCE AY, THFORMATION CONTAINED HEFTIN IS UNCLASSIFIED
+REQUEST PERTAINING TO ELECTBONIC RE: SURVEILLANCE ALL INFORMATION CONTAINED HEF TIN IS UNCLASSIFIED

-MDR-16 Reference is made to SSC letter dated May 14.
-1975. with attached appendices. requesting certain documents and other information from the FBI.
+MDF-16 Reference is made to SSC letter dated May 14, 1975, with attached appendices, requesting certain documents and other information from the FBI.

-Item number 21, Appendix D, requests that with respect to each occasion on which the Director of the FBI testified before the House Appropriations Committee from 1965 until the present. the number of warrantless electronic surveillances in operation be provided for:
+Item number 21, Appendix D, requests that with respect to each occasion on which the Director of the FBI testified before the House Appropriations Committee from 1965 until the present, the number of warrantless electronic surveillances in operation be provided for:

-- (a) The date of such testimony;
+(a) The date of such testimony;

-- (b) 30 days prior to such testimony; and
+(b) 30 days prior to such testimony; and

-- (c) 30 days subsequent to such testimony.
+(c) 30 days subsequent to such testimony.

 Set forth below is the number of warrantless electronic surveillances in operation with respect to each occasion on which the Director of the FBI testified before the House Appropriations Committee from 1965 until present.
 Also set forth for part of 1967 and all of 1968 through 1972 are the number of such warrantless electronic surveillances in operation approximately 30 days prior to such testimony and approximately 30 days subsequent to such testimony.
-AS a result of the manner in which our filing system is presently constituted, statistics covering the period 30 days before the Director's testimony and 30 days following his testimony for the years 1965, 1966 and part of 1967 are not available as a practical matter.
-Furthermore, the number in operation 30 days win
+As a result of the manner in which our filing system is presently constituted, statistics covering the period 30 days before the Director's testimony and 30 days following his testimony for the years 1965, 1966 and part of 1967 are not available as a practical matter.
+Furthermore, the number in operation 30 days

-SEE NOTE PAGE 3 (9) This document is prepared in response to your request and is not for dissemi-nation outside your Committee.
-Its use is limited to official proceedings by - ME your Committee and the content may not be disclosed to unauthorized person-MAIL ROOM [
+SEE NOTE PAGE 3 (9) This document is prepared in response to your request and is not for dissemi-A nation outside your Committee.
+Its use is limited to official proceedings by your Committee and the content into the FBL. nel without the express approval of the FBL.
+TELETYPE UNIT ENCLOSURE Hind MAIL ROOM